adesozasilva/structural-design-patterns/README.md

 # Structural GoF Design Patterns for Java

-In this repository will be introduce the structural gof designs patterns for Java.
+In this repository will be introduced the structural gof designs patterns for Java.
 The patterns are:

 - Adapter - Allow you wrap an incompatible object in an adapter to make it compatible with another class. <b>Usage examples</b>: When it is necessary to adapt an object that is incompatible with our system.